jup-ag/space-station/labs/2-perpetual-exchange/3-jlp-pool.md

 ```

 Every Monday, at ~ UTC 18:00, the Estimated APY figure is updated with the above calculation, by using the previous week's fees and estimating an APR and APY for users.

-### Recommended action during bull market

-JLP is denominated in USD value.
-During bull market, JLP will unlikely to outperform SOL, ETH or BTC.
-It is recommended to swap stable token into JLP and earn the yield by trading activities.